A look at the country’s seat of power through 16 presidents, as well as the corruption, excess, and the ghosts that roam its corridors and gardens.

-And the flowers did bloom — whether it’s because of Mr. Brown or that they were simply now in season is still up for debate.
+And the flowers did bloom—but whether it was because of Mr. Brown or because they were simply now in season is anybody's guess.

 The balete tree is so huge and beautiful that state events have been held around it, from the signing of international agreements to evening socials when drop lamps are hung from its branches to illuminate the space.